 Current theories of the nutritional prevention or treatment of various diseases.
-Prerequisites: 1 course each in basic nutrition, introduction to diet therapy, and physiology.
+Prerequisites: a course each in basic nutrition, introduction to diet therapy, and physiology.

 NTR 545 Recent Developments in Institutional Feeding.
-(3)
+(3) fall and spring

 Current practices in institutional feeding, including supervised practicum with local quantity food operation.
 1 hour lecture, 6 hours lab.
 Fee.
 Prerequisites: NTR 142 and 344 (or their equivalents).